TV Repair Technician: Training and Career Information

 Training to Become a TV Repair Technician

 A solid understanding of electronics and current video technology are necessary to enter the field of television repair.
-Many trade and community colleges offer associate degree programs in electronics technology, though very few have specific training in television repair.
+Many trade and community colleges offer certificate and associate's degree programs in electronics technology, though very few have specific training in television repair.
 Courses typically teach general competencies on a variety of electronics systems, including television, computer, communications and security.
 Hands-on lab sessions provide direct exposure to installation, maintenance and repair methods of several types of equipment.

 Bachelor's degree programs in electronics technology typically focus on engineering, which may be valuable to today's TV repair professionals.
 Staying current with innovative electronic components affords an in-depth understanding of the practical function of machines used in entertainment, household and commercial applications.
 While there are no required academic minimums for television repair, experience and knowledge gained through a college degree program may provide increased career opportunities.